skurhse/fisher/modules/esieve/README.md

 # Sieve of Eratosthenes

-*Sift the Two's and Sift the Three's:*
+*Sift the Two's and Sift the Three's*

 *The Sieve of Eratosthenes.*

 *When the multiples sublime,*

 *The numbers that remain are Prime*

 In mathematics, the sieve of Eratosthenes is an ancient algorithm for finding prime numbers.
 Its invention is attributed to Eratosthenes of Cyrene, a 3rd century BCE Greek mathematician.